 Paul Bocuse’s restaurant in Lyon, L’Auberge Du Pont de Collonges, has held a three-star Michelin ranking since 1965, setting the record for longevity.

-In 1933, when the 3-star system was introduced, 23 restaurants in France earned 3 stars.
+1933 was when the 3-star system was introduced, and 23 restaurants in France earned the 3 stars.
 The first one in alphabetic order?
 Le Chapon Fin in Bordeaux.

 Who is the Michelin Man?

 Bibendum is the official name of what is commonly known as ‘Michelin Man’ and the company’s symbol, made to look like a stack of tires.
 This comes from the Latin ‘Nunc est bibendum’ (now is the time for drinking.)
 It was meant to convey the thought that ‘Michelin tires will drink up obstacles in the road.’
 The image was actually taken from a rejected poster by a French cartoonist for a Munich bar in 1898, the original large man in the drawing replaced by a stack of tires resembling a human in shape and stature.